JSteunou/comimoc-back/README.md

 # Comimoc Back

-Comimoc Back is the backend part of the Comimoc project.
+Comimoc Back is the back-end part of the Comimoc project.

 It is a light backend that provide a RESTful API to handle comments and a UI for easy administration.